BishopFox/badPods/yaml/everything-allowed/README.md

-# Easy mode pod - You can create a pod with to all the things
+# You can create a pod with to all the things
 If there are no pod admission controllers applied,or a really lax policy, you can create a pod that has complete access to the host node.
 You essentially have a root shell on the host, which provides a path to cluster-admin.

 [pod-everything-allowed.yaml](pod-everything-allowed.yaml)